-In addition to these initiatives, the City continues to monitor changes in the electric utility industry to position itself for the various forms of regulation and legislative initiatives.
-The electric base rate reduction strategy (1994 - 2001) and the accrual of operating reserves have positioned the City competitively while providing a great deal of flexibility, including the ability to defease a portion of existing indebtedness and directly fund certain capital projects that would otherwise be debt-financed.
-The Electric Operating Reserve had a balance of \$79.4 million at September 30, 2013 with \$30 million of this amount committed to supporting financial trades through the City's Energy Risk Management Program.
+The City continues to be an active participant in State and Federal legislative and regulatory activities related to electric industry restructuring, electric reliability, electric transmission facilities, climate change and financing issues that may have an impact on the City and its customers.
+The accrual of operating reserves have positioned the City competitively while providing a great deal of flexibility, including the ability to defease a portion of existing indebtedness and directly fund certain capital projects that would otherwise be debt-financed.
+The Electric Operating Reserve had a balance of \$82.4 million at September 30, 2014 with \$30 million of this amount committed to supporting financial trades through the City's Energy Risk Management Program.
 The City's residential base rates are below the state average in Florida, and the predominant use of abundant and affordable natural gas for its generating units has allowed the City's total rates to remain competitive and below State averages.
-The City continues to be an active participant in State and Federal legislative and regulatory activities related to electric industry restructuring, electric reliability, electric transmission facilities, climate change and financing issues that may have an impact on the City and its customers.